Meet the ARENA board

 Meg McDonald has career experience at senior levels in business and government across the fields of energy and environment.

 From 2013 to 2015 she served as Chief Operating Officer of the Clean Energy Finance Corporation.
 Previously, from 2010 to 2013, Meg was CEO of Low Carbon Australia Limited (LCAL), leading the organisation’s development of innovative financial solutions for energy efficiency and investment partnerships for financing projects deploying low emissions technologies.
-Over three years, LCAL financed more than $80 million in projects valued at over $270 million.
+Over three years, LCAL financed more than $80 million in projects valued at more than $270 million.
 LCAL merged with the CEFC in 2013.

 From 2002 to 2010, Meg held roles with the global resources and manufacturing corporation, Alcoa, including as Director, Global Issues, Alcoa Inc. in New York and as Global President of Alcoa Foundation.
-The Foundation was one of the largest US corporate foundations, managing a fund with assets of over US$500 million and which made annual grants up to US$50 million across 24 countries in environment, sustainability and social projects.
+The Foundation was one of the largest US corporate foundations, managing a fund with assets of more than US$500 million and which made annual grants up to US$50 million across 24 countries in environment, sustainability and social projects.

 While in the Australian Public Service from 1978 to 2002, Meg had roles across a variety of portfolios.
 She served as a senior Australian diplomat, including in Geneva, as Assistant Secretary, Environment and Antarctic Branch, and in the Australian Embassy in Washington as Australia’s Deputy Chief of Mission to the United States.